 3 May 2017 by Trudy Heenan

 Looking to reduce spend on your company's meetings?
-M&E account manager, Trudy Heenan, has some of her top tips to share with you...
+Our expert has some must-read advice to share with you...

 With most companies wanting to reduce costs for travel and events, more and more of us are looking for cheap or free meeting spaces – or avoiding unnecessary get-togethers in the first place.
 If you need to meet with colleagues or business contacts but don’t want to blow the budget, here are my tips for keeping costs down while staying professional.

 There’s rarely any such thing as a free lunch – or a free meeting space.
 Some hotels and venues have introduced a minimum spend for those using public areas such as the lounge space.